vedderb/rise_sdvp/README.md

 [![RC Car Build](http://img.youtube.com/vi/nIqKJCZP5LM/0.jpg)](http://www.youtube.com/watch?v=nIqKJCZP5LM "Building a self-driving model car")

-There are many different configuration of hardware components that can result in a working RISE SDVP model car.
+There are many different configuration of hardware components that can result in a working VESC SDVP model car.
 What they need to function in general is:

 - The [Controller](Hardware/Controller), which runs the embedded software that controls the motion and estimates the position of the model car.
 - A [VESC](https://vesc-project.com) motor controller that controls the motor on the car over CAN-bus, and provides speed and position estimation from the motor that is used in the sensor fusion in the controller.